July 4th at the National Archives!

 National Archives Museum

-The National Archives marks the 244th anniversary of the adoption of the Declaration of Independence with its traditional Fourth of July program in a far less traditional manner—online!
-Highlights include welcoming remarks by Archivist of the United States David S. Ferriero, a variety of educational and family-friendly interactive programs with historical figures and current educators, and a lively, patriotic reading ceremony emceed by journalist Soledad O’Brien.
-All July 4th activities are free and open to the public, but registration is required.
-The full schedule can be found at www.archivesjuly4.org/
+The National Archives marks the 246th anniversary of the adoption of the Declaration of Independence with its traditional Fourth of July program in person!
+Highlights include welcoming remarks by Acting Archivist of the United States Debra Steidel Wall, a variety of educational and family-friendly interactive programs with historical figures and Archives educators, and a lively, patriotic reading of the Declaration of Independence emceed by WUSA9 News Anchor Allison Seymour.
+All July 4th activities are free and open to the public.
+The full schedule can be found at www.archivesjuly4.org.

-July 4th at the National Archives is made possible in part by the National Archives Foundation with the generous support of John Hancock and AARP.
+July 4th at the National Archives is made possible in part by the National Archives Foundation through the generous support of John Hancock, AARP, and Dykema.